lambdaclass/concrete/ROADMAP.md

     diagnostics, formatting, docs, hover, import facts, or audit context.
 Any partial fact must be labelled as partial and must never feed codegen, proof, policy, or release claims as if it were complete.
+    Staged:
+    - 12a.
+Cross-pass tolerant *diagnostics* driver (`runFrontendDiagnostics`) that returns only `Diagnostics` + a `partial` flag — structurally incapable of producing `ValidatedCore`, so it can never feed codegen/proof/policy.
+When name resolution fails it still runs the typechecker on the (always structurally complete, side-table-resolved) program, so a bad reference in one function no longer erases type diagnostics elsewhere. `partial` is set whenever a pass was skipped.
+      [DONE]
+    - 12b.
+Run ownership + capability (elaborate→coreCheck) diagnostics on the
+      tolerant path too, guarded so unresolved/ill-typed input never reaches them (only when resolve AND check are clean, matching the strict precondition).
+      Cascade suppression drops a later-pass diagnostic that echoes an earlier pass's diagnostic at the identical span.
+[DONE — folded into 12a]
+    - 12c.
+Parser error recovery: resync at statement/decl boundaries so a single bad expression yields one diagnostic, not a truncated parse.
+    - 12d.
+Explicit `unknown`/`invalid` placeholder nodes for the typed IR so downstream tooling (hover, docs, fmt) can render partial facts, each marked partial.
 13. Preserve source maps through every lowering boundary: AST -> TypedIR, TypedIR -> Core, Core -> backend IR, generated C/LLVM/native debug info, runtime failures, audit facts, and proof/obligation artifacts.